2014 Puntland presidential election: President and vice president election

 Security in the administrative capital was concurrently tightened, with the city's entry points closed since 2 January and motor traffic on the main roads restricted to emergency vehicles and security forces.
 The election security forces were outfitted in special military uniforms provided by UNSOM through the Puntland security committee, which differed from those of the region's other police.
 Additional Puntland troops were deployed throughout Garowe, including special security forces to patrol the streets and conduct searches in residential areas and along the city's main arteries.
 Undercover police and intelligence officials were also carrying out hotel searches during nighttime patrols, and hotel managers were instructed to monitor the movements of hotel guests and report any suspicious activity to the authorities.
 In addition, security on the perimeter of government buildings was strengthened, with more security forces sent to guard the candidates' residences.

 Voting for the new Puntland President and Vice President began on 8 January at 9.00 am local time.
 Candidates that earned two-thirds of the MPs' votes would win their respective election.
 In the event that there is no victor in the first round, the top three contenders would face off in a second round, wherein they would need to secure 45 votes to be elected.
 If again no winner is established, a third and final run-off would be held between the top two candidates, who would then only require a simple majority to win.
 The first round of voting saw 8 of the 11 presidential contenders eliminated from the running.
-Incumbent Puntland President Abdirahman Mohamud Farole, former Prime Minister of Somalia Abdiweli Mohamed Ali and entrepreneur Ali Haji Warsame subsequently moved on to the second round, where Farole received 31 votes versus 18 for Ali and 16 for Warsame.
+Incumbent Puntland President Abdirahman Farole, former Prime Minister of Somalia Abdiweli Mohamed Ali and entrepreneur Ali Haji Warsame subsequently moved on to the second round, where Farole received 31 votes versus 18 for Ali and 16 for Warsame.
 Farole and Ali then faced off in the third round, a final run-off in which Farole again initially led at 31 votes compared to 18 for Ali.
 However, a late rally by Ali saw him eventually win the election, narrowly defeating Farole by 33 votes to 32.
 The victory officially makes Abdiweli Mohamed Ali the 5th President of Puntland.

 Concurrently, parliament elected Abdihakim Abdullahi Haji Omar as Puntland's new vice president in place of the incumbent Abdisamad Ali Shire.

 In his acceptance speech, Ali expressed gratitude for the opportunity as well as the work of the Farole administration.
 He also pledged to defend and adhere to the Puntland Constitution, and called for collaboration in the development and security sectors.
 For his part, Farole indicated that he accepted the outcome of the election, and felicitated Ali on his victory.
 Farole also reminded Ali of the responsibility now bestowed upon him as leader, urging the new President-elect to prioritize Puntland's interests and calling on all government officials, workers and security forces to cooperate with the region's new leadership.